ManiYang/ManiCard/test/integration_tests/Neo4jHttpApiClient_IntegTest/README.md

+The following are needed in order to run this test
++ GoogleTest library, whose location is assigned to the environment variable `GOOGLETEST_DIR`
-To run this test, you need to have a running Neo4j DB for testing, whose info should be specified in config.json .
++ a running Neo4j DB for testing, whose info should be specified in *config.json* file